maddadder/setup-neonkube/couchbase/ReadMe.md

 ```

 ### restore from backup outside of cluster
-1. start the backup-exec pod from the server you with to backup from (source)
+1. NOTE: Do this after the indexes are created otherwise you have to delete the indexes after the restore operation.
+Start the backup-exec pod from the server you with to backup from (source)
 ```
 cd C:\Users\alice\.neonkube\tools
 kubectl apply -f C:\git\setup-neonkube\couchbase\couchbase-backup-test.yaml --namespace couchbase